California Land Act of 1851: Prior Land Grants

+The state, however, did little to help grantees prove their claims.
+For example, the Act required that official proceedings in California be printed only in English, the first "English only" rule in the US that lasted until 1966.
+California had very few English speakers until the 1848 Gold Rush.

+"Legal battles have continued into the 21st century over the ownership of the land grants" and many people claim their land was unfairly seized as a direct consequence of the Treaty of Guadalupe Hidalgo, which ended the Mexican-American war.

 Restoration of Catholic missions

-One of the more significant sets of claims was filed on February 19, 1853 on behalf of the Roman Catholic Church by Archbishop Joseph Sadoc Alemany, wherein he sought the return of all former mission lands in the State.
+One of the more significant sets of claims was filed on February 19, 1853, on behalf of the Roman Catholic Church by Archbishop Joseph Sadoc Alemany, wherein he sought the return of all former mission lands in the State.
 Ownership of 1051 acre (for all practical intents being the exact area of land occupied by the original mission buildings, cemeteries, and gardens) was subsequently conveyed to the Church, along with the Cañada de los Pinos (or College Rancho) in Santa Barbara County comprising 35500 acre, and La Laguna in San Luis Obispo County, consisting of 4157 acre.